Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Preliminaries

-A graph is a pair $G=(V,E)$ where $V$ is the vertex set and $E \subseteq V^2$ is the set of edges.
+A \bfit{graph} is a pair $G=(V,E)$ where $V$ is the vertex set and $E \subseteq V^2$ is the set of edges.
 Usually, for algorithmic complexity analysis, we take $n=|V|$ and $m=|E|$.
-If we consider $G=(V,A)$ with $A$ a set of ordered pairs of vertices, called arcs, we say $G$ is a \emph{directed graph} or a \emph{digraph}.
-Note that a directed graph might contain 2-cycles, i.e. bidirected edges.
-A \emph{directed cycle} $abc$ is a cycle where all edges are oriented in the same direction, with arcs $(a,b),(b,c)$ and $(c,a)$.
-We will denote as \emph{directed triangle} the particular case of the three-vertex directed cycle.
+If we consider $G=(V,A)$ with $A$ a set of ordered pairs of vertices, called arcs, we say $G$ is a \bfit{directed graph} or a \bfit{digraph}.
+Note that a directed graph might contain 2-cycles, i.e., bidirected edges.
 If $u$ and $v$ are vertices of a graph (resp. digraph), we denote by $uv$ the edge between $u$ and $v$ (resp. $(u,v)$ the arc from $u$ to $v$).
+In the context of directed graphs, we will abuse the notation to denote as a \bfit{directed cycle of size $k$} the set of vertices $\{v_1, \dots, v_k\}$ such that $v_iv_{i+1}$, for all $1\leq i < k$, and $v_kv_1$ are arcs.
+We will refer to the directed cycle of size three as a \bfit{directed triangle}.